onemonth/iOS-Blog-Posts/README.md

 ###Optionals in Practice

-This means that we have four different kinds of variables at our disposal:

-- `vars` (mutable, never nil)
-- Optional `vars` (mutable, nilable)
-- `lets` (immutable, never nil)
-- Optional `lets` (immutable, nilable)

 So when do we use Optionals?
 We use Optionals when a `nil` value is meaningful.

 Consider the case of a model object in our iOS app that represents a video on our server.
 If the video's `image_url` property is non-`nil` we know it has a thumbnail image that we can use.
 And if it's `nil` we know it doesn't.

 Or consider the case of an `NSError` object passed as an argument to a network call's completion handler.
 Not every network call will return an error, so it makes sense for this error object to be Optional.

-On the other hand,
+On the other hand, our program might make use of a `Person` object.
+And it might require that every `Person` have an `age`.
+In this scenario `age` would be non-optional, passed into the `Person` constructor and never allowed to be nil.

+###In Summary

+In Swift, we have four different kinds of variables at our disposal:

+- `vars` (mutable, never nil)
+- Optional `vars` (mutable, nilable)
+- `lets` (immutable, never nil)
+- Optional `lets` (immutable, nilable)

-They empower us to write clearer and more stable code and empower the compiler to better help us achieve this goal.
+This simple toolset empowers us to write clearer code and more stable programs.
+And it allows the compiler to be a better partner in helping us achieve these goals.